matthiasnoback/TalisORM/README.md

 I explain more about the motivation for doing this in ["ORMless; a Memento-like pattern for object persistence"](https://matthiasnoback.nl/2018/03/ormless-a-memento-like-pattern-for-object-persistence).

 You can find some examples of how to use this library in [test/TalisOrm/AggregateRepositoryTest/](test/TalisOrm/AggregateRepositoryTest/).

+## Recording and dispatching domain events

+A domain event is a simple object indicating that something has happened inside an aggregate (usually this just means that something has changed).
+You can use the [`EventRecordingCapabilities`](src/TalisOrm/DomainEvents/EventRecordingCapabilities.php) trait to save yourself from rewriting a couple of simple lines over and over again.

+Immediately after saving an aggregate, the [`AggregateRepository`](src/TalisOrm/AggregateRepository.php) will call the aggregate's `releaseEvents()` method, which returns previously recorded domain events.
+It dispatches these events to an object that implements [`EventDispatcher`](src/TalisOrm/DomainEvents/EventDispatcher.php).
+As a user of this library you have to provide your own implementation of this interface, which is very simple.
+Maybe you just want to forward the call to your favorite event dispatcher, or the one that ships with your framework.

 ## Managing the database schema